Disclosure: This post contains affiliate links, meaning we may receive a small commission, at no cost to you, if you make a purchase.

 5. The Alice Network – Kate Quinn

-The Alice Network is a work of historical fiction about two women who meet after WWII.
+The Alice Network tells a story of courage and redemption, featuring two women brought together after WWII.

-Haunted by the betrayal, she spends her days drinking in a crumbling London house.
-When an American woman asks for a name she hasn’t heard in decades, the pair work together to find out the truth.
+Despite getting betrayed, she drinks away her days in a crumbling house in London until an American woman appears asking for a name she hadn’t heard in decades.
+Now they must work together to uncover the truth.

 Final Word on A Gentleman In Moscow Book Club Questions